nstjean05/Obsidian-Vault/Class 28 - Multibussing.md

 - Busses may need a switching fabric for interconnections
 	- Simplest is allow only 2 busses to connect at any one time
 	- More complex: allow any two non-overlapping pairs to connect.
+- POTS - Plain Old Telephone System
+- Crossbars of a mechanical type were the backbone of POTS
+- In a computing system, a bus might have to switch up to 100 lines at once.
+## I/O Part 2
+- Here we are concerned with programmed devices.
+- "Intelligent" rather than "dumb"
+#### Synchronization
+- CPU's can be up to 1000's of times as fast as a bus controller
+-